 There are several, highly suitable alternatives to box.
 The most commonly suggested swap is Ilex crenata,which is often called Japanese holly.

 One variety in particular is proving to be highly effective, and this is Ilex crenata Convexa.
 It has small, glossy dark green foliage and it is dense and bushy.
 An ideal candidate for clipping.
 Then theres the shrubby

 If this doesnt appeal, the Euonymus genus provides a whole host of possibilities as alternatives to box, with oodles of potential lookalikes.

 Theres a variety called E. Jean Hugues which looks very much like Buxus and is just as accommodating.
 There's also Euonymus japonicus Microphyllus Pulchellus and Green Rocket, both of which seem to make admirable substitutes for box.

 Then theres yew, Taxus baccata, which is quite different from box but highly suitable for hedging and topiary.
 Always bearing in mind its toxicity, of course.

 And now for something completely different

-You always have choices and plant diseases encourage us to think outside of the box.
+It's important to remember that there are always different choices.
+In fact, plant diseases, although unfortunate, do encourage us to think outside of the box.
 The phrase seems to be apt, in this instance!